 - Bill Cosby has this happen in his "Chocolate Cake for Breakfast" sketch from his concert film Bill Cosby: Himself.
 His wife comes downstairs and sees, well, her kids having chocolate cake for breakfast, although it's more of a Dem Bones-head.

 "I've often heard of people having a conniption, but I'd never seen one.
 You don't wanna see 'em!
 My wife's face...split.
 The skin and hair split and came off of her face so that there was nothing except the skull!
 And orange light came out of her hair and it lit all around!
 And fire shot from her eye sockets and began to burn my stomach!
 And she screamed, in this Banshee's voice; 'WHERE DID THEY GET CHOCOLATE CAKE FROM!?'"

 - In Mortal Kombat 3, Kabal has a fatality where he removes his mask, exposing his horrifically scarred face.
 As per this trope, it appears to us with greatly increased size, glowing eyes, wagging tongue, and a rather chilling scream.
 This actually manages to scare his victims to death.

 - Ozu from Kappa Mikey tends to do this when angered.
-However, most of the characers work for him, so this generally does work, if only because he can fire all of them.
+However, most of the characters work for him, so this generally does work, if only because he can fire all of them.

-- Exhibited several times by Starfire in the Animesque Teen Titans, usually when another girl was flirting with Robin, and once by Raven in silhouette.
+- Exhibited several times by Starfire in the Animesque Teen Titans (2003), usually when another girl flirts with Robin, and once by Raven in silhouette.